Latios96/cato/README.md

 # Cato

 Cato is a visual regression testing tool intended for the development of final-frame renderers.
-Tests produce images, which are compared to pre-defined reference images.
-The results can be reviewed in a Browser interface:
+The results can be reviewed in a Browser interface.

 ![](docs/docs_banner.png)